-This error occurs when you try to change the license model on a SQL Server VM that has not been registered with the SQL Server IaaS Agent Extension:
+This error occurs when you try to change the license model on a SQL Server VM that has not been registered with the SQL IaaS Agent extension:

 The Resource 'Microsoft.SqlVirtualMachine/SqlVirtualMachines/\<resource-group>' under resource group '\<resource-group>' was not found.
 The property 'sqlServerLicenseType' cannot be found on this object.
 Verify that the property exists and can be set.

-You'll need to register your subscription with the resource provider, and then register your SQL Server VM with the SQL IaaS Agent Extension.
+You'll need to register your SQL Server VM with the SQL IaaS Agent extension.